pusher/docs/docs/channels/using_channels/presence-channels.md

 Presence channels provide information about members, including the number of members.
 However, it is currently limited to channels with less than 100 members.

-If you are interested in knowing the total number of members in large channels, and do not need to know who has joined or left, you can use the [subscription counting event](/docs/channels/using_channels/events/#subscription_count).
+If you are interested in knowing the total number of members in large channels, and do not need to know who has joined or left, you can use the [subscription counting event](/docs/channels/using_channels/events/#subscription_count) feature instead of using a Presence channel.